 Is a user story the same thing as a use case?

-User stories are normally, and purposefully, more vague.
-They provide a simplified description of what a feature should help a user do, leaving it open to more interpretation.
+User stories usually are, and purposefully, vaguer.
+They provide a simplified description of what a feature should help a user do, leaving it open to interpretation.

 Use cases cover more ground by showing how the user ought to interact with the system and how the system should reciprocate.
 They go into more detail about the individual steps in a feature’s process.

-User stories are generally able to fit into one spring as they contain features or details small enough to be completed as quickly as possible.
-A team can even get through multiple user stories in one sprint
+User stories can generally fit into one spring as they contain features or details small enough to be completed as quickly as possible.
+A team can even get through multiple user stories in one sprint.

-Use cases tend to cover several sprints as they give an overview of a larger functionality.
+Use cases tend to cover several sprints as they provide an overview of a more extensive functionality.
 They generally list out each step of a feature’s process.

-The user story is just a line or two of a statement about what exactly the user wants to achieve that can be written on a simple index card.
-This makes them quick and easy to create.
+The user story is just a line or two of a statement about what the user wants to achieve.
+You can write that on a simple index card, making them quick and easy to create.

-Use cases, on the other hand, can take more time to put together as they detail out each step and are more often than not, represented in a diagram.
+On the other hand, use cases can take more time to put together as they detail each step and are often represented in a diagram.

-When faced with the situation of which to use, it all depends on your team, its size, and the product you’re working on.
+When faced with which to use – user stories or use cases, it all depends on your team, its size, and your product.

 If all else fails, using them together is usually your best bet if done strategically, rather than one or the other.

-When combined, they keep the plain language tone of user stories, but go into extra detail about system functionalities to satisfy user goals.
+Combined, they keep the plain language tone of user stories.
+But it can go into extra detail about system functionalities to satisfy user goals.

 Some experts even recommend starting with use cases first and then moving on to user stories at later iterations once the basis is sound.

-To break it down, you’d be using use cases to create the fundamental features of the product and then using user stories when adding the extra features to speed up further development.
+To break it down, you’d be using use cases to create the fundamental features of the product.
+And then, you will use user stories when adding the extra features to speed up further development.